• Homepage

 • Final Exams/Assessments: Monday, December 14 – Wednesday, December 16, 2020 and Friday, December 18 – Sunday, December 20, 2020

 Engineering students must complete the late withdrawal request form.
 The form requires an instructor and advisor signature.
 Supplemental documentation will not be required for the fall 2020 semester.
-The completed form must be emailed to the School of Engineering UG Programs Office (engr-ugprograms@uconn.edu) by close of business on the last day of classes, per University policy.
+The completed form must be emailed to the College of Engineering UG Programs Office (engr-ugprograms@uconn.edu) by close of business on the last day of classes, per University policy.

 Contact engr-ugdean@uconn.edu with questions.